hessu/aprsc/doc/CONFIGURATION.md

 addresses you should specify a prefix length of 0 (::/0 for IPv6, 0.0.0.0/0
 for IPv4).

+If you want to specify an ACL file and allow any connection, you can use following ACL file:

+    allow 0.0.0.0/0
+    allow ::/0

 ACL files are read and parsed when aprsc starts or reconfigures itself, so you need to do a configuration reload (on-line reconfiguration) after changing the contents of an ACL file.